-WHPA A, B and C - Deloro, Madoc, Peats Point, Tweed and Point Anne.

-Tools: Restricted Land Use pursuant to Section 59 of the Clean Water Act, as applicable, takes effect.
-Official Plans must be updated no later than the date of their next five year review required under Section 26 of the Planning Act and zoning by-laws must be updated within three years of the Official Plan amendments to bring them into conformity with the
+Implementer: Municipality Applicable Areas: This policy applies to the following areas: WHPA A, B and C - Deloro, Madoc, Peats Point, Tweed and Point Anne.
+Tools: Restricted Land Use pursuant to Section 59 of the Clean Water Act, 2006.
+Legal Effect: Must Conform (See Appendix C, List A and I) Effective Date: The policy will be implemented when the Plan, or any plan amendment, as applicable, takes effect.
+Official Plans must be updated no later than the date of their next five year review required under Section 26 of the Planning Act and zoning by-laws must be updated within three years of the Official Plan amendments to bring them into conformity with the Official Plan.